mother-of-all-self-hosting/ansible-role-uptime_kuma/docs/configuring-uptime-kuma.md

 After running the command for installation, Uptime Kuma becomes available at the specified hostname like `https://example.com`.

-To get started, go to the URL on a web browser and create your admin account.
+To get started, open the URL on a web browser and create your admin account.
 You can then add monitors for web services as many as you like.

 ## Troubleshooting